sgartner03/demo-microservice/README.md

 [Related guide section...](https://quarkus.io/guides/getting-started#the-jax-rs-resources)
 # Microservice for the purpose of simulating and testing health-endpoints, logging and LoadTesting.
 # Furthermore simulating and monitoring traffic between several microservices.
+Microservice for the purpose of simulating and testing health-endpoints, logging and LoadTesting.
+Furthermore simulating and monitoring traffic between several microservices.